Revealing the canalizing structure of Boolean functions: Algorithms and applications: Applications

 Mammalian cell division is tightly controlled and coordinated with the overall growth of the organism.
 The protein Rb forms a complex with members of the E2F family of transcription factors, turning them from transcriptional activators to repressors.
 As a result, Rb is considered an inhibitor of E2F and so is CycB.
-The role CycA plays in the regulation of E2F is more complicated.
-While generally an inhibitor for E2F, CycA's effect on E2F is known to be altered by p27 but we will assume we do not know how.
-Thus the layering structure of the polynomial that models the dynamics of E2F will be an NCF in variables $x_1=$ CycB, $x_2=$ Rb, $x_3=$ p27, and $x_4=$ CycA distributed across two layers as follows:
+CycA plays a more complicated role in the regulation of E2F.
+While generally an inhibitor of E2F, CycA's effect on E2F is known to be altered by p27 but we will assume we do not know how.

-\emph{Layer 1} has canalizing output 1 and contains $x_1$ with canalizing input 1 and $x_2$ also with canalizing input 1; \emph{Layer 2} has unknown canalizing output and contains $x_3$ with unknown canalizing input and $x_4$ with canalizing input 0.
+Thus the layer structure of the polynomial that models the dynamics of E2F will be an NCF in variables $x_1=$ CycB, $x_2=$ Rb, $x_3=$ p27, and $x_4=$ CycA distributed across two layers as follows: \emph{Layer 1} has canalizing output 0 and contains $x_1$ with canalizing input 1 and $x_2$ also with canalizing input 1; \emph{Layer 2} has unknown canalizing output and contains $x_3$ with unknown canalizing input and $x_4$ with canalizing input 0.
+The goal is to find \emph{all} NCFs with this prescribed canalizing structure.